elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v13.1(23 Oct 2025).md

 The solution is designed for practical implementation with clear scaling pathways.

 **Script:**
-"This isn't just a proof of concept—it's designed with practical implementation in mind.
+"This tool was designed with practical implementation in mind.
 The modular architecture allows phased deployment, starting with existing data sources and gradually integrating real-time sensors and automated systems.

 The technology stack is proven and widely used in industry, the algorithms are tested with real data, and the approach is replicable.
 A port authority interested in this methodology could adapt it to their specific operational context."